 Speaking of features… we don’t call ourselves “The World’s Only Growth-Oriented Podcast Host™” for nothing.

-We release updates or completely new features on a weekly basis that are focused on helping podcasters like you to grow their shows, meaning podcasters can continually develop and grow their podcasts using cutting-edge tools, and have ample opportunity to suggest their own features.
+We release updates or completely new features on a weekly basis, meaning podcasters can continually develop and grow their podcasts using cutting-edge tools.

-We’ve no doubt that Buzzsprout enjoy updating their own platform, but the appetite for growth and evolution within the Captivate community makes it an incredibly exciting place to be for any beginner or growth-seeking podcaster.
+There’s no doubt that Buzzsprout upgrade their own platform regularly, but the appetite for growth and evolution within the Captivate community makes it an incredibly exciting place to be for any beginner or growth-seeking podcaster.

 Buzzsprout vs Captivate: Podcast Hosting Platform Features